Inbee Park

-Inbee Park (/ko/ or /ko/ /ko/; born 12 July 1988) is a South Korean professional golfer who plays on the LPGA Tour and the LPGA of Japan Tour.
+Inbee Park (/ko/ or /ko/ /ko/; born 12 July 1988) is a South Korean professional golfer who played on the LPGA Tour and the LPGA of Japan Tour.
 She has been the number one ranked player in the Women's World Golf Rankings for four separate runs: April 2013 to June 2014, October 2014 to February 2015, June 2015 to October 2015, and from April to July 2018.

 Park has won seven major championships in her career, including three consecutive major wins during the 2013 season, becoming only the fourth LPGA Tour player to win three majors in a calendar year.
 She is the youngest player to win the U.S. Women's Open and the second player, after Annika Sorenstam, to win the Women's PGA Championship three years in a row.
 Park is only the seventh player to win four different majors during her career and capture a career Grand Slam.
 In 2016, she won the first Olympic gold medal since 1900 in the women's individual tournament.
 Park has endorsement deals with KB Financial Group, Srixon, Panasonic, Lynx, Jeju Samdasoo & Mercedes-Benz.

 Early life and amateur career

-Park was born in Seoul.
+In 1988, Park was born in Seoul, South Korea.
 She began playing golf at the age of 10.

 Two years later, at age 12, she moved to the United States to pursue a golf career.
 She won nine events on the American Junior Golf Association (AJGA) circuit and was a five-time Rolex Junior All-American.
 She was a semifinalist at the 2003 U.S. Women's Amateur.
 She won the 2002 U.S. Girls' Junior and finished as runner-up in both 2003 and 2005.

 While an amateur from 2004 through 2006, Park played in the Kraft Nabisco Championship as a sponsor invite and in the LPGA Takefuji Classic three times, recording two top-10 finishes.

 Park graduated from Kwangwoon University in Seoul, Korea.

 Professional career

-2006
+Futures Tour

 In 2006, after graduating from Bishop Gorman High School in Las Vegas, Nevada, Park appealed to the LPGA for permission to attempt to qualify for the LPGA as a 17-year-old.
 LPGA rules generally require that a player be 18 to join the Tour.
 The LPGA denied Park's request, so she enrolled at the University of Nevada, Las Vegas but soon after dropped out and turned professional, playing on the Duramed Futures Tour where the age of entry had been lowered to 17 in late January.
 In 2006, she recorded 11 top-10 finishes on the Futures Tour.
 She finished third on its season-ending money list to earn exempt status on the LPGA Tour for the 2007 season.

-2007
+LPGA Tour

 During her rookie season in 2007, Park tied for fourth at the U.S. Women's Open and tied for second at the Safeway Classic.
 She finished 37th on the money list and fourth in the rookie of the year standings.
 In 2007, Park also changed the English spelling of her name from In-Bee to Inbee.